zzh199808/Customer-Churn-Prediction/README.md

 ## Data Source
 https://www.kaggle.com/blastchar/telco-customer-churn

-## What is Churn Prediction?
+## What is Customer Churn Prediction?
-Churn prediction is analytical studies on the possibility of a customer abandoning a product or service.
-The goal is to understand and take steps to change it before the costumer gives up the product or service.
+Churn prediction is analytical studies on the possibility of a customer existing a product or service.
+The goal is to understand customers' reason of churn and make changes before the costumer gives up the product or service.

 ## Variables
 customerID : Customer ID